alexpasmantier/television/docs/reference/01-cli.md

           entry and its result is displayed below the preview panel.

       --cache-preview
-          Whether to cache the preview command output for each entry.
+          Enable caching of the preview command output for each entry.

           This can be useful when the preview command is expensive to run and you want to avoid running it multiple times for the same entry.

           This is enabled by default since most channels will benefit from it.

-          This can be disabled for special cases e.g. where the preview command output changes frequently and/or you want live udpates.
+          Set `cached = false` in the channel's [preview] section to disable caching.
+          Passing this flag overrides that setting and enables caching for this invocation.

       --preview-offset <STRING>
           A preview line number offset template to use to scroll the preview to for each